beThek/BecodePresentation/README.md

 ## Who are we?

 We are a passionate group of individuals that offer training within the digital domain, our target audience are individuals that have been unemployed for 12 months or more.
-Our objective is to equip you with the essential skills enabling you to achieve employment and frontend/backend developer.
+Our objective is to make you feel comfortable, positive & confident, equipping you with the essential skills enabling you to achieve employment and frontend/backend developer.

 ###  Our Values